ritbpw/game-off-jam-2017/README.md

 I don't even have a title yet.
 Testing out a new idea anyway, made with Love2D.

 Right now, I'm figuring out how to connect to this repo with Git Bash, it's been a while since I did anything with Github.

+#06/11/17

+I got Git working and everything.
+A very early prototype sort of game is working now.